MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 ## Use Visual Studio Code

 You can use any editor or IDE to write Python code when developing for Azure.
 However, you may want to consider using [Visual Studio Code](https://code.visualstudio.com/) for Azure and Python development.
-Visual Studio Code provides a number of extensions and customization for Azure and Python, which make your development cycle from local environment to Azure hosted much easier.
+Visual Studio Code provides a number of extensions and customizations for Azure and Python, which make your development cycle and the deployment from a local environment to Azure easier.

-In particular, Visual Studio Code has the:
+For Python development using Visual Studio Code, install:

-* [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), which includes IntelliSense (Pylance), Linting, Debugging (multi-threaded, remote), Jupyter Notebooks, code formatting, refactoring, unit tests, and more.
+* [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+This extension includes IntelliSense (Pylance), Linting, Debugging (multi-threaded, remote), Jupyter Notebooks, code formatting, refactoring, unit tests, and more.

-* [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension pack contains extensions for working with Azure App Service, Azure Functions, Azure Storage, Cosmos DB, and Azure Virtual Machines in one convenient package.
+* [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack).
+The extension pack contains extensions for working with Azure App Service, Azure Functions, Azure Storage, Cosmos DB, and Azure Virtual Machines in one convenient package.
 The Azure extensions make it easy to discover and interact with the Azure.

 To install extensions from Visual Studio Code: